+That should allow us to find an A.H. perturbation

-One also has to make sure that out of some estimated transversality for $f_k\circ \tau_k$, it is possible to obtain enough transversality for $\tau_k$ to make the standard globalization procedure work.
+so that the A.H. sequence is uniformly transverse along $D$ to ${\bf 0}$.
+Finally, we should make sure that this implies enough estimated transversality along $D$ to $S_k$ for the sequence of sections to make Donaldson's globalization procedure work.

-In the relative context $\tau_k\colon P\rightarrow E_k$ the estimated transversality problem along $M\subset P$ (in principle to the $\bf 0$ section) has the same difficulty as the usual estimated transversality problem (this is the work of J.-P. Mohsen \cite{Moh01}, section 5).
+In the relative context $\tau_k\colon P\rightarrow E_k$ the estimated transversality problem over $M\subset P$ to the $\bf 0$ section has the same difficulty as the usual estimated transversality problem to the ${\bf 0}$ section (this is the work of J.-P. Mohsen \cite{Moh01}, section 5).
 Thus, one expects this principle to be valid in the case of relative estimated transversality to more complicated strata $S_k$.

-To give a global definition of what transversality to a submanifold $S\subset E$ is, we need to recall a more geometric definition of estimated transversality along a distribution $Q$, together with the following concepts (see \cite{Ma03} for a more detailed exposition).
+To give a global definition of what transversality to a submanifold $S\subset E$ is, we need to recall a more geometric definition of estimated transversality along a distribution $Q$, together with the following concepts.